dnakamuraz/prepDyn/README.md

     --log T
 ```

-We specified *--paritioning_round 0*, which means that partitioning was not performed.
+We specified `paritioning_method None`, which means that partitioning was not performed.
 As a heuristic, we recommend testing the impact of adding pound signs to the tree optimality scores using a successive partitioning strategy.
-For instance, if you specify *partitioning_method conservative* and *--partitioning_round 1*, the largest block(s) of contiguous invariants will be partitioned.
+For instance, if you specify `partitioning_method conservative` and `partitioning_round 1`, the largest block(s) of contiguous invariants will be partitioned.

 ```
 python src/prepDyn.py \